SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 -------------------------------------------------

 Swift's ``Array`` and ``Dictionary`` types are implemented as structures.
-However, arrays have slightly different copying behavior than dictionaries and other structures when they are assigned to a constant or variable, and when they are passed to a function or method.
+However, arrays have slightly different copying behavior from dictionaries and other structures when they are assigned to a constant or variable, and when they are passed to a function or method.